reitzig/2016_datasciencecoursera_notes/02 R Programming/week2.md

 ### Defining Functions

  * Define (anonymous) functions by `function(params) { ... }`.
  * Since functions are values, you "name" them just like any other value:
     `foo <- function(...) {...}`.

+ * Using special names of the form `"%name%"` you can define binary/infix operators.
  * Default values are specified as usual, e.g.
     `function(x, y=10) { ... }`.